vegaprotocol/vega/CONTRIBUTING.md

 ### Contributing to the project

-Create an issue for the feature, bugfix or enhancement.
-Assign yourself.
-Start a discussion, pull in relevant people, build a technical design.
+Create an issue for the feature, bugfix or enhancement and assign to yourself.
+Start a discussion, pull in relevant people and build a technical design.

 If possible, issues should be linked back to a feature in the protocol specs repo.